Dot310/FishGame/readme.md

 # Developers
 Brianna - Main Code.
 Cora - Disigned fish and enemies along with bubbles.
 Helped Jules with design.
-Kalis - Helped with bugs and fixes.
+Kalyis - Helped with bugs and fixes.
 Jules - Design for start, background, and end screen.
 Prieston - Helped with code.
 Tonah - Helped with code.